Preparing for change...

 Counseling Services provides consultations to parents concerned about their students.
 Consultations focus on:

-- Assisting a student experiencing a difficult situation
+- Providing general information on assisting a student experiencing a difficult situation

 - Referring a student for counseling services